Quietude (Eliane Elias album): Background

 The album contains 11 songs mostly recorded in São Paulo during 2019–2020.
-To record the compositions she invited prominent guitarists.
-Oscar Castro-Neves joined Elias in the studio to record track "Tim-Tim Por Tim-Tim" before his passing in 2013.
+To record the compositions Elias invited prominent guitarists.
+Oscar Castro-Neves joined Elias in the studio to record the track "Tim-Tim Por Tim-Tim" before his passing in 2013.
 All the tracks are sung in Brazilian Portuguese.
 Elias explained, "I like to make music that I personally would like to hear.
 This album makes me feel good, at peace and relaxed and I hope that listeners feel the same."
 She also mentioned that "two current albums of the pandemic moment represent two different facets of her talent.
-Mirror Mirror was exclusively piano, while Quietude stresses her singing."
+Mirror Mirror was exclusively piano, while Quietude concentrates on her singing."

 Elias was born in São Paulo but focuses Quietude on Rio de Janeiro, where bossa nova music was born, and on the northeastern state of Bahia, where some of the great Brazilian composers prospered.
 She said, "I’ve always had a love affair with Bahia...
 Brazil’s music came from there, and the best composers live there.
 And the music is always active with new movements like Tropicalia.
 Unlike São Paulo, the people are very calm there, the culture is influenced by Africa."
 For the album’s cover photo Elias also made the point visually by posing relaxingly in a Bahia sunny seaside.